We may earn affiliate commissions for the recommended products. Learn more.

 Comparison of the four main VPN types

 Each of the four main VPN types caters to different needs and fulfills various purposes.
-While some are ideal for personal usage, others are excellent for usage between multiple organizations.
+While some are ideal for personal use, others are excellent for use between multiple organizations.
 So let's compare each VPN type in terms of connectivity, user access, use cases, and deployment:

 Connectivity User device connects to a VPN serverUser device connects to a private networkConnection between multiple networksConnection between internal networks of multiple organizations

-Examples NordVPN, Surfshark, Norton VPN Standard, ExpressVPN, CyberGhostOpenVPN Access ServeNordLayerCisco Dynamic Multipoint VPN, Zscaler Private Access (ZPA)
+Examples NordVPN, Surfshark, Norton VPN, ExpressVPN, CyberGhostOpenVPN Access ServerNordLayerCisco Dynamic Multipoint VPN, Zscaler Private Access (ZPA)

 Here's what each point refers to:

 • Use case.
-The use case of a VPN refers to its specific purpose or situation where it is used.
+A VPN’s use case refers to its specific purpose or situation where it is used.
 Different VPN types are better suited for different use cases.
 For example, businesses typically utilize site-to-site VPNs to securely connect multiple locations.
 Knowing the use case helps select the most suitable VPN type for a given situation.

 • Deployment.
 Deployment refers to the setup and implementation of a VPN system.
 It may involve installing VPN software on devices, setting up VPN servers, configuring network devices, or utilizing cloud-based VPN solutions.

-While different types of VPN cater to different needs, let’s have a closer look at each provider and what situation it serves the best.
+While different types of a VPN cater to different needs, let’s have a closer look at each and see what situation it serves best.

 Personal VPNs

-A personal VPN, also known as a commercial or consumer VPN, is a technology that enables individuals to establish secure and private connections over the Internet.
-You can use a personal VPN by installing this software on your devices.
-After you do that, the software will encrypt your internet traffic and direct it through a remote VPN server, concealing the IP address and ensuring anonymity and privacy.
+A personal VPN, also known as a commercial or consumer VPN, is a technology that enables individuals to establish secure and private connections over the internet.
+You can use a personal VPN by installing its software on your devices.
+It will encrypt your internet traffic and direct it through a remote VPN server, concealing your IP address and ensuring anonymity and privacy.

 Personal VPNs are especially valuable when connecting to public Wi-Fi networks found in locations like cafes, airports, or hotels.
-These networks are typically unencrypted, making it easier for hackers to intercept data.
-VPN encrypts your traffic and makes it difficult for malicious actors to access your activities online.
+These networks are typically unencrypted, making it easier for malicious hackers to intercept data.
+VPN encrypts your traffic and makes it difficult for cybercriminals to access your online activity.

 Another benefit of using a personal VPN is the capability to bypass geo-restrictions and access content that might be limited to specific regions.
-By connecting to a VPN server in a different country, users can appear as if they are accessing the internet from that location.
-This allows them to reach region-restricted websites, streaming services, or online platforms.
+By connecting to a VPN server in a different country, users appear as if they are accessing the internet from that location.
+This allows them to reach region-restricted websites, streaming services, and other online platforms.

 Remote access VPN is a technology that provides a secure connection for individual users to connect to a private network using the internet.
 It grants remote users the ability to access network resources, such as files, applications, or internal systems, as if they were physically present within the network's premises.

-This type of VPN can be used by remote workers which allows them to access company resources and collaborate with colleagues.
-Also it can be used by IT support, VPN enables the personnel to remotely access and troubleshoot devices, servers or systems from any locations.
+This type of VPN can be used by remote workers, which allows them to access company resources and collaborate with colleagues.
+Also, it can be used by IT support – a VPN enables personnel to remotely access and troubleshoot devices, servers, or systems from any location.
 Examples of such VPN providers: PureDome (by PureVPN), OpenVPN Access Server.

 A site-to-site VPN is a technology that establishes secure connections between multiple remote networks over the internet.
 It is commonly used by businesses to connect different branches or locations into a single private network, known as an intranet.
 Each branch or location has its own local area network (LAN) with different IP ranges.

-To facilitate the exchange of network traffic, routing configurations are required to enable the remote sites to properly route data.
+To facilitate network traffic exchange, routing configurations are required to enable the remote sites to properly route data.
 Each site's routers are configured to forward traffic based on the VPN addressing scheme.

 There are two variations of site-to-site VPNs: extranet and intranet.
 Typically, extranet is more suitable for businesses with multiple geographical locations or branches that are the primary users of this type of VPN.

-For example, healthcare institutions such as hospitals, clinics, or medical centers use site-to-site VPNs to ensure the secure transmission of patient data, access to electronic health records, and collaboration among healthcare professionals.
-And if you need such a VPN, you can take a look at NordLayer that grants protection to multi-cloud and hybrid environments.
+For example, healthcare institutions such as hospitals, clinics, or medical centers use site-to-site VPNs to ensure secure transmission of patient data, access to electronic health records, and collaboration among healthcare professionals.
+And if you need such a VPN, you can take a look at NordLayer, which grants protection to multi-cloud and hybrid environments.

-Extranet-based Site-to-Site VPN is a technology that facilitates secure communication between different organizations or entities, typically involving trusted business partners, suppliers, or customers.
-It enhances the capabilities of site-to-site VPN by enabling connections between the internal networks of multiple organizations.
+Extranet-based site-to-site VPN is a technology that facilitates secure communication between different organizations or entities, typically involving trusted business partners, suppliers, or customers.
+It enhances site-to-site VPN capabilities by enabling connections between the internal networks of multiple organizations.

-This technology finds various applications in business partnerships where organizations securely share resources, sensitive data, or proprietary information through the site-to-site VPN.
+This technology finds various applications in business partnerships where organizations securely share resources, sensitive data, or proprietary information via a site-to-site VPN.
 It also enables seamless collaboration, joint project management, and secure communication channels.

-Additionally, companies relying on complex supply chains involving suppliers, manufacturers, distributors, retailers, and others can benefit from this VPN.
+Additionally, companies relying on complex supply chains involving suppliers, manufacturers, distributors, retailers, and others can benefit from a site-to-site VPN.
 It facilitates efficient coordination, real-time inventory management, and secure data exchange throughout the supply chain.

 Another use case is customer access, where customers can connect to an organization's internal network to access information, place orders, or track transactions securely.
 Notable VPN providers offering such capabilities include Cisco Dynamic Multipoint VPN and Zscaler Private Access (ZPA).